ChristopherKlay/StadiaEnhanced/readme.md

 ## Translation
 If the project isn't available in your own language, or incomplete, feel free to check out the [translation info page](https://github.com/ChristopherKlay/StadiaEnhanced/blob/master/translations.md).

+## Pull Requests
+The main point about this repository is to provide the sourcecode of the current release version of Stadia Enhanced.
+Pull requests for new feature implementations will be manually merged into the (non-public) dev version and tested for errors, before being released with the next public version of the extension.
+Please post updates to translations in their respective discussions.
+No content will be pulled directly into the current release version.

 ## Ideas?
 Requests?
 Questions?
 Check out the [discussions page](https://github.com/ChristopherKlay/StadiaEnhanced/discussions) and stay in contact with the community.